alvadeveloper/keysoc_itunes/README.md

 # keysoc_project
-# description: A Itunes Music Searcher
+# description: A iTunes Music Searcher

 # date: 2024/12/22
 # version: 1.0.0 - for internal use only